syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-pdf.md

 ## Font Substitution

-Essential DocIO uses the specified fonts [(WTextRange.CharacterFormat.Font)] (https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.DocIO.Base~Syncfusion.DocIO.DLS.WCharacterFormat~Font.html) to layout and render the text in Word to PDF/Image.
-All the fonts used in the Word document must be installed in production machine.
-If the used fonts wasn't installed in production machine, then Essential DocIO uses the "Microsoft Sans Serif" as a default font to layout and render the text, which may leads to preservation difference in generated PDF/Image as each fonts has different glyphs for characters.
-You can refer [here](https://www.syncfusion.com/kb/7570/what-happens-when-the-word-document-used-fonts-for-a-text-is-not-installed-in-production-machine) to know about the missed fonts.
+The Essential DocIO substitutes the unavailable fonts to Microsoft Sans Serif in Word to PDF conversion.
+This leads to preservation difference in generated PDF as each fonts has different glyphs for characters.
+To avoid this, the Essential DocIO library allows you to set an alternate font for the missing font used in the Word document.

 ### Use alternate font instead of "Microsoft Sans Serif":